-Secure Faculty Sponsor & Decide on Paper Topic
+Secure Faculty Sponsor & Develop a Paper Topic

 FACULTY SPONSOR MUST:

 - Be a permanent HLS Faculty member or a Lecturer on Law who is part of the Clinical Program and is teaching in the following Spring semester.
 Faculty sponsors cannot be a non-clinical Lecturer on Laws or a Visiting Professor of Law;

 - Have expertise in the area of law pertaining to the independent clinical placement;

 - Have no personal or professional conflicts in taking on the role of sponsor;

 - Assist students in developing the topic for their academic paper;

 - Review the academic paper at the end of the placement;

 - Advise on and review weekly reflection emails from the student providing general (but not confidential) information about their work and reflecting on their experience;

 - Review the Supervising Attorney’s evaluation of the student, weekly reflections, and academic paper to determine the appropriate grade; and

 - Submit the credit/fail grade to the Registrar’s Office once the paper has been received and reviewed.
 If an extension is granted, it is essential to submit the grade as “EXT” and inform OCP of the extension.